Unless otherwise marked, all Scripture quotations are taken from the World English Bible (WEB),

 The word ‘Preterism’ means past fulfillment.
 Bible prophecy is viewed as mostly fulfilled in the first coming of Christ, or by the time of the destruction of Jerusalem in 70 AD.
-Preterism goes hand-in-hand with Amillennialism and Covenant Theology.
-These views were predominate during the majority of Church history because the early Church distanced themselves from the Jews.
+Preterism goes together with Amillennialism and Covenant Theology.
+These views predominated during most Church history because the early Church distanced themselves from the Jews.
 Traditional Preterism has also been taken to the extreme.
 Full-preterism, or hyper-preterism states that every prophecy in Scripture has been fulfilled, including the return of Christ, the resurrection, and the new heavens and the new earth.
 These last fulfillments are stated as having happened in 70 AD.
-First we will take a look at the problems with full-preterism.
+First, we will take a look at the problems with full-preterism.
 Then we will look the more traditional preterism.

 The Scriptural arguments for full preterism almost always begin here: